21CSM/rust-dev-template/README.md

 ## Getting Started

 1. Use this template to create a new repository.
 There are a few options here:

-- You can clone the repository:
+- You can fork this repository, then clone the your new repository:
 ```bash
 git clone https://github.com/yourusername/your-repo-name.git
 cd your-repo-name
 ```

 - Or, use a flake template
 ```bash
 nix flake init -t github:21CSM/rust-dev-template